 As part of management structure reform, the company introduced an executive officer system in FY12/19 (on March 26) to separate managerial and executive functions more clearly.
 For risk management, Daiki Axis transitioned to the form of a company with an Audit Committee in FY12/19 (March 26).
-In FY12/20, the company increased the number of outside directors from two to five.
+In FY12/20, the company increased the number of outside directors from two to five, and by a further two to seven at the annual shareholders' meeting for FY12/21 in March 2022.
 The company takes a proactive approach to disseminating information, holding company briefings and providing ESG reports.

 |SDG 6.
 Clean water and sanitation|